 Suzanne Ladd, Program Manager

 PROFESSIONAL STANDARDS (hyperlink below will go to it’s own page)

 Fire Support includes the Facilities Section responsible for maintenance, repair or renovation of existing facilities; the Fleet Section responsible for all apparatus and gas powered equipment utilized by SCFD; Capital Projects Section responsible for the oversight of planning, acquisition, design and construction of any new SCFD facilities or fleet utilized on a daily basis; and Logistics Section responsible for ensuring adequate supplies are available for the use of SCFD personnel and stations.

-Richard Stover, Assistant Chief
+Mark Hall, Assistant Chief